 - All applicants are encouraged to request funding from other sources.
 Additional weight will be given to applicants who have made efforts to reduce their costs and /or find additional funding toward their travel.

 - A student may not receive more than one Diversity Travel Award per academic year.

 - After attendance at the conference/professional development event, awardees must submit a Finalized Expense Report and a 1-page description of the conference experience that highlights major points, techniques learned, and benefits of the experience.
 A blurb about your experience may be featured in public places graduate school newsletters or on the Kearns Center website.
 The expense report and descriptive summary are due within 45 days of completion of completion of travel.

 - In addition, students are encouraged but not required to present on their travel to members of the Kearns Center and/or UR community.

 Applications will be reviewed on a rolling basis.
 Early applications are accepted and encouraged.
 To be considered, an application must be submitted at least one month before the first day of travel.
 Hence applications are due by 11:59pm one month before anticipated travel to conference or professional development event.

-You must begin travel before June 30, 2018.
-Travel beginning after July 1, 2018 will be considered part of the next academic year.
+You must begin travel before June 30 of any given year.
+Travel beginning after July 1 will be considered part of the next academic year.